chauhanshilpa/tic-tac-toe/README.md

 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

    <img width="960" alt="game user-interface" src="https://github.com/chauhanshilpa/tic-tac-toe/assets/101130846/2cd87d2d-7ba3-4567-9533-28dd256e7b04">

+ I have re-implemented this project in NextJS to showcase my NextJS skills: [tic-tac-toe-next](https://github.com/chauhanshilpa/tic-tac-toe-NextJS)

+ You can try out the application at [link](tic-tac-toe-next-zeta.vercel.app)

 ## Installation